eznix86/try/README.md

 ## Contributing

 Feel free to open an issue or a pull request.
 Please make sure to run `bun test` before opening a pull request.

-## TODO

-- [ ] Create a unified function to wrap sync functions and async functions and returns the appropriate type/signature.